ExpressionEngine/ExpressionEngine-User-Guide/source/modules/rte/control_panel/index.rst

 column.

-A disabled Toolset will not appear as a choice to members, but can still be referred to via its ID.
+A disabled Toolset will not appear as a choice to members, but can still be referred to by ID.
 This is useful in combination with SafeCracker's :ref:`safecracker-rte-selector` and :ref:`safecracker-rte-toolset-id` parameters, for example.